Shahil98/Connect-Your-Neurons/Contributing.md

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 * Limit the first line to 72 characters or less
-* Reference issues and pull requests liberally after the first line
-* When only changing documentation, include `[ci skip]` in the commit title

  ### Documentation Style Guide